ji-zai/personal-site/content/essays/fear-equality.md

 Our first problem is that we do not have an intuitive grasp of exponential change.
 Even if you intellectually see the current asymmetry of the world and how it's increasing rapidly, you will certainly be surprised and caught off guard.
 We don't have to look far back to see why.
 Before the COVID-19 pandemic took off, many nations and institutions had the math right: they could all see the rapid spread of the virus.
 Heck, even I read an essay in February 2020 that predicted that we'd have a global pandemic.
 Yet, few, if any, of us had the appropriate emotional response.
 We lacked the appropriate fear and caution that would have enabled us to take the optimal path to preventing the pandemic.

-Similarly, even if you believe everything you've read in this essay so far, I assure you that we'll all be very surprised as we see asymmetry skyrocket on an exponential curve.
+Similarly, even if you believe everything you've read so far, I assure you that we'll all be very surprised as we see asymmetry skyrocket on an exponential curve.
 And if you want to act optimally today, you're going to look stupid and be laughed at by the world in the same way that anyone who wore a mask in January 2020 would have been.
 Interestingly, you would have also been ridiculed later in the pandemic because you would have stopped masking and taking precautions before most others did, and would have been hated for "putting lives at risk".

 Since we all suck at responding optimally to exponential change, you will always look weird and stupid for acting optimally.